 Videos and short films are to be made in the most common digital video formats (e.g. .mp4 or .avi) with a length between 1 and 3 minutes for short films/videos.
-The project logo shall appear on the first and last picture/slide and during the film for about 2-3 seconds in a recognizable size and on suitable background (see Figure 24 in the Annex).
+The project logo shall appear on the first and last picture/slide and during the film for about 2-3 seconds in a recognizable size and on suitable background (see Figure 22 in the Annex).
+In case of videos shorter than 1 minute, the project logo shall be visible during the whole video length in a recognizable size and on suitable background.